Rangel-h/Rangel-h.github.io/src/content/blog/post-15.md

 ![A person standing at the window](/Dataset3.png)

 # Development of machine learning models
-To predict the number of available spaces we used two machine learning models: Light Gradient-Boosting Machine (LGBM) and Long short-term memory (LSTM).
+To predict the percentage of free docks we used two machine learning models: Light Gradient-Boosting Machine (LGBM) and Long short-term memory (LSTM).

-## Light Gradient-Boosting Machine (LGBM)
+## Light Gradient-Boosting Machine (LightGBM)
+LightGBM is an open-source gradient boosting framework developed by Microsoft that is designed for speed and efficiency.
+It is particularly optimized for large datasets and high-performance machine learning tasks.
+One of the main characteristics of LGBM is that unlike traditional boosting methods, LightGBM selects the most informative samples for training, which reduces computational cost without sacrificing accuracy.

 ## Long short-term memory (LSTM)
+LSTM is a type of recurrent neural network (RNN) architecture designed to handle sequential data while mitigating the vanishing gradient problem.
+It is widely used in applications requiring the modeling of long-term dependencies, such as time series forecasting, natural language processing (NLP) and speech recognition.

 ## Create a Streamlit app to visualize the predictions